Getting The Right Person on the Bus

 In the popular book, Good to Great, Jim Collins emphasizes the importance of hiring the right people for the job with his analogy of Getting the right person on the bus.”
 Jim states, “First who, then what.”

 Interviewing is still one of the most common approaches used to select new employees.
-Depending on how you talk, you will in large part determine whether or not you are getting the “right” person.
+Depending on how you talk, you will in large part determine whether you are getting the “right” person.

 Many interviewers wait until the candidate comes into the office to decide what questions they ask.
 Then the interview is somewhat haphazard with them asking whatever pops into their mind like: “Tell me about yourself.”
 They may look down the resume and ask a few obvious questions, and then make a decision on “gut feel.”